Frequent Questions & Answers For You

 This breadth of experience and knowledge allows me to understand better the impact of any health or other life issues and experiences you may have.

-I continuously undertake regular professional development as required by my membership with the New Zealand Association Counsellors - Provisional (NZAC) and Level 3 Australian Counselling Association (ACA) counselling professional bodies, to ensure I work within a 'best practice' and ethical approach for my clients at all times.
+I continuously undertake regular professional development as required by my membership with the New Zealand Association Counsellors - Provisional (NZAC), Level 4 Australian Counselling Association (ACA) and Social Service Providers Aotearoa (SSPA) professional bodies, to ensure I work within a 'best practice' and ethical approach for my clients at all times.

 If I Don’t Feel Comfortable Or Like Your Style?